 A great balance of features

 Mint Mobile offers data choices that work for most people without giving up on features.
-Save more by buying six or 12 months at once.
+Save more by buying a few months at once.

 Custom plans, more data

 Tello has a ton of options, including an unlimited plan with 25GB high-speed that lets users get the most out of their smartphones.

 We may earn a commission for purchases using our links.
 Learn more.

 The Galaxy Note 20 Ultra is Verizon's best phone